Section 6: Accounting for Grants and Contracts

-An allowance for doubtful accounts is an estimate of invoiced amounts that may not be collected.
+An allowance for doubtful accounts is an estimate of invoiced amounts (receivables) that may not be collected.

-Receivables are presented in the financial statements net of an allowance for uncollectible amounts.
-GCFS calculates an allowance for the estimated uncollectible balance on non-f ederal grants and contracts receivable .
-The allowance is a contra-revenue account and is recorded by a reduction of revenues and a credit to the allowance.
-Subsequently, any write-offs deemed necessary are recorded by a debit to the allowance account and a credit to the receivable.
+Receivables are presented in the financial statements net of this allowance.
+GCFS calculates the allowance for the estimated uncollectible balance on non-federal grants and contracts receivable.
+The allowance is a contra-revenue and is recorded by a reduction of revenues and a credit to the allowance.
+Subsequently, any write-offs deemed necessary are recorded by a debit to the allowance and a credit to the receivable.

-The allowance account is adjusted at year-end based on the calculated estimate of uncollectible receivables.
-The estimate is based on past history and an analysis of current grants and contracts receivable at August 31 .
+The allowance is adjusted at year end based on the calculated estimate of uncollectible receivables.
+The estimate is based on past history and an analysis of current grants and contracts receivable at August 31.
 The method of calculation used is a percentage of accounts receivable.
-The calculation is based on the percentage of uncollectible accounts over a three year average of grants and contracts receivable at August 31 .
+The calculation is based on the percentage of uncollectible receivables over a three-year average of grants and contracts receivable at August 31.

 After the collection process is followed and it is determined that an invoice is not collectible, the balance is no longer considered an asset.
-The write off is the removal of the receivable and a reduction of the allowance account.
+The write off is the removal of the receivable and a reduction of the allowance.

-At year end, after reviewing the estimate for uncollectible accounts, GCFS will record an adjustment to the allowance account as necessary.
+At year end, after reviewing the estimate for uncollectible receivables, GCFS records an adjustment to the allowance as necessary.

 It is imperative that UTSA receive all funds to which it is entitled and that the university’s cash position be maximized while also adhering to federal cash management regulations.
-GCFS monitors the cash position of all sponsored project accounts.
+GCFS monitors the cash position of all sponsored projects.
 The cash position is analyzed on a monthly basis.

 Funding methods and reimbursement requirements vary according to the terms and conditions of the grant or contract.